sbtrn-devil/crtk/docs/api.md

 }
 ```

-There can be listener callbacks subscribed on this channel (see `.on` and `.once`), every time the event is emitted on this channel they are invoked (on next soonest asynchronous occasion).
+To ease differing events from each other, each event is associated with a certain "event channel" identified by some string (the channel ID).
+There can be listener callbacks subscribed on this channel (see `.on` and `.once`), and every time the event is emitted on this channel they are invoked (on next soonest asynchronous occasion).
 Unlike with `Awaitable`-s, the events are not persistent: if a listener was not subscribed by time the event is emitted, it won't get it.

 No order of calling the listeners is guaranteed, so don't rely on any assumption of their ordering.

-Emitting events is not restricted to any coroutine state, it is allowed even when coroutine is cancelled, completed, or its code has not yet been executed (of course in latter two cases the emission is possible only by external helpers).
+Emitting events is not restricted to any coroutine state, it is allowed even when coroutine is cancelled, completed, or its code has not yet been executed (of course in latter two cases the emission is only possible by external helpers from outside the coroutine code).
 You can actually create a dummy coroutine that does nothing by itself, just to have a free event producer:

 ```js
 function Clickable() {